Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-The left Haar weight $\hat\varphi$ will be obtained by constructing a left Hilbert algebra.
-Definition 3.6 and the Lemmas 3.7 and 3.8 clearly provide the first step.
+The left Haar weight $\widehat\varphi$ will be obtained by constructing a~left Hilbert algebra.
+Def\/inition~\ref{3.6} and Lemmas~\ref{3.7} and~\ref{3.8} clearly provide the f\/irst steps.
 We need one more lemma before we can come to the main part of the construction.